Hackers target website of Russian court that jailed Pussy Riot

 Another caption called for the release of the band’s jailed members - Nadezhda Tolokonnikova, 22, Marina Alyokhina, 24, and Yekaterina Samutsevich, 30.

-The site of Moscow’s Khamovniki district court/ was operating normally by noon (0800 GMT) but its hacked version was on display for several hours on Tuesday morning.
+The site of Moscow's Khamovniki district court hamovnichesky.msk.sudrf.ru/ was operating normally by noon (0800 GMT) but its hacked version was on display for several hours on Tuesday morning.

 Darya Lyakh, a spokeswoman for the court, said a department of the Supreme Court had asked federal investigators to look into the hacking attack.